kurt/C_Basics/README.md

 - Header Files
 - Global Variables
 - Static Variables
+- "sizeof" variables
+- Malloc()
+- Pointers returned from functions

 To Do:

-- Figure out the size of functions (stack size)
+- Figure out the size of functions (stack size) - this is done through linker/compiler options
-- Do some sizeof variables
+- Pointers
+- Free()